 At the 50 year high of 15.32% a 10 year would fall in value by -$41,010, from $90,840 to $48,830 for a loss on the Treasury’s liquidation value of -46.25%.

 |2000 to High, Average & low||Price 5.00% Coupon||Yield||Reported Inflation||Real Rate of Return|

-The favorable risk/reward of Treasury ownership again helped fuel the sell off in stocks with the proceeds being allocated to U.S. Treasuries pushing Treasury prices higher, yields lower reducing borrowing cost to the Federal Government on new debt and debt service cost on the 5.63 trillion in existing Federal debt.
+The favorable risk/reward of Treasury ownership again helped fuel the sell off in stocks with the proceeds being allocated to U.S. Treasuries pushing Treasury prices higher, yields lower reducing and borrowing cost to the Federal Government on new debt and debt service cost down on the 5.63 trillion in existing Federal debt.